Local optimality of cubic lattices for interaction energies: Introduction

 where $(a_1,a_2)\in (0,+\infty)^2$ and $3/2<x_1<x_2$.
 Then: \begin{enumerate} \item If $a_1=2$, $a_2=1$, $x_1=3$, $x_2=6$, there exist $V_1,V_2$ such that, for any $V_1<V<V_2$, $\Z^3$ is a local minimizer of $E_f$ among Bravais lattices of fixed volume $V$, where $V_1\approx 1.200$ and $V_2\approx 1.344$.
 Furthermore, if $V\not\in [V_1,V_2]$, then $\Z^3$ is a saddle point of $E_f$ among Bravais lattices of fixed volume $V$. \item Let $G$ and $H$ be two functions defined respectively by \eqref{G} and \eqref{H}.
 If we have

 then $D_3$ and $D_3^*$ are local minimizers of $E_f$ among Bravais lattices of fixed volume $V$.
 Furthermore, if

 then $D_3$ and $D_3^*$ are local maximizers of $E_f$ among Bravais lattices of fixed volume $V$. \end{enumerate} \end{thm} In particular, for Lennard-Jones-type interactions, both FCC and BCC lattices are local minimizers at high density and local maximizers at low density.
 For the classical Lennard-Jones case, i.e. $a_1=2$, $a_2=1$, $x_1=3$, $x_2=6$, we find a interval of values of $V$ such that $D_3$ and $D_3^*$ are saddle points of $E_f$.
 We notice that it is not the case in dimension $d=2$, where the triangular lattice is a local minimizer or a local maximizer for almost every values of the area of the lattices (see \cite{Beterloc}).
-Furthermore it turns out -- and this is not surprising -- that $\Z^2$ and $\Z^3$ have the same behaviour in terms on local minimality: they are saddle points for both theta and Epstein zeta functions and there exists an open interval where they are local minimizers for the Lennard-Jones-type energy.
+Furthermore it turns out -- and this is not surprising -- that $\Z^2$ and $\Z^3$ have the same behaviour in terms of local minimality: they are saddle points for both theta and Epstein zeta functions and there exists an open interval where they are local minimizers for the Lennard-Jones-type energy.
 Moreover, using the analytic continuation of $\zeta_L$, this theorem stays true for $0<x_1<x_2$.
-For the global minimality of $E_f$, it is natural, from the Sarnak-Str\"ombergsson conjecture, from our two-dimensional investigations \cite{Betermin:2014fy,BetTheta15,Beterloc} and from the stability results of Born et al. \cite{born1940,misra1940}, to state the following conjecture about the global minimality, i.e. without a volume constraint, of $D_3$ and $D_3^*$
+From the previous result, we get the local optimality of the FCC and BCC lattices among all the Bravais lattices (without volume restriction):